Specializations Mathematical Sciences

 Within each specialization there are a number of advanced courses to choose from.
 To some extent, lower-level courses required for the advanced courses may be taken as part of the programme.
 In addition, one may also take research-level courses, or courses in a related field.

-Before you start the studies you should contact the programme coordinator Hjalmar Rosengren to set up an individual study plan.
+Before you start the studies you will be contacted by the programme coordinator Hjalmar Rosengren to set up an individual study plan.

 For all specializations, the following requirements apply: